danhoying/sql_and_databases/README.md

-# sql_and_databases
+# SQL and Databases

-Answers to the SQL Tutorial on the SQL Zoo site.
+Answers to the SQL Tutorial on the [SQL Zoo site.](http://sqlzoo.net/wiki/SQL_Tutorial)